lingyingy9447/about-me/README.md

 # about-me

-Name: Ling Ying Yang
+## Name: Ling Ying Yang

-Email: lingyingy9447@hstat.org
+## Email: lingyingy9447@hstat.org

-School: High School of Telecommunication of Art and Technology
+## School: High School of Telecommunication of Art and Technology

-Bio: I am born in Fujian in China.
-I am currently enrolled in the Software Engineering Program (SEP) that my school offered.
-I like to dance and listen to music on leisure time.
+## Bio: I am born in Fujian in China.
+I am currently enrolled in the _Software Engineering Program_ (SEP) that my school offered.
+I like to dance and isten to music on leisure time.
 I have a older sister and a younger brother.

 Schedule :
 1) Global History